Download/suid-server-java/README.md

 CREATE USER 'username'@'hostname' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON `suiddb`.* TO 'username'@'hostname';
 ```
-*NOTE*: Only MySQL is supported at the moment.

 ### Create the suid table
 ```sql